Danson House: 1753–1800

 Originally called Danson Hill, the Palladian villa was designed by leading architect Sir Robert Taylor (architect of the Bank of England), and constructed to the north of the older mansion.
 Work began on the house in 1763, and Boyd moved into the house around 1768 with his new wife Catherine.
-By the time of Boyd's death in 1800 it stood in the centre of over 600 acres (2.4km^{2}) of pleasure grounds and agricultural estate – over 200 acres (0.8km^{2}) of which today form Danson Park, the second largest public park in the London Borough of Bexley.
+By the time of Boyd's death in 1800 it stood in the centre of over 600 acres (2.4 km^{2}) of pleasure grounds and agricultural estate – over 200 acres (0.8 km^{2}) of which today form Danson Park, the second largest public park in the London Borough of Bexley.
 Internal furnishings and decorations, including ornate chimney-pieces, were designed by William Chambers, a friend of Boyd's, and murals and paintings were produced for the house by artists such as Richard Wilson and Richard Corbould.

 The landscape was designed and laid out from 1761 to 1763, by either Capability Brown or his assistant Nathaniel Richmond.
 At its centre is a large and picturesque 12-acre (49,000 m^{2}) lake to the south of the house, on the site of the previous mansion, described by Edward Hasted in his History and Topographical Survey of the County of Kent of 1797 as "a most magnificent sheet of water so contrived as to seem a beautiful serpentine river, flowing through the grounds".
 A small house with a spire, named Chapel House, was constructed to the south of Danson House, which has now been separated from the rest of the park by a motorway, but can still be seen today near the roundabout at Blendon.